SanaMQB/Elderly-Monitoring-Application-Through-Human-Activity-Detection-System/README.md

 4. Provide notification on caregiver mobile in case of fall detection

-## Implementation and Tools Details:
+# Implementation and Tools Details:
-Google collab for (for model implementation)
+Google collab for (for model implementation in Python ) here's the link    https://github.com/SanaMQB/Model-Integration-Python/tree/main
-Google collab using language (python)

 Android studio (for making android app)

 Android studio using language(java)

-Flask (for model connect with app) tool used (PyCharm) Flask Rest API
+Flask (for model connect with app) tool used (PyCharm)

+Flask Rest API

-API (volley) uses in android connect to sever and take prediction Heroku (work as a sever for using this app)
+API (volley) uses in android connect to sever and take prediction

+Heroku (work as a sever for using this app)

 Firebase (used for send notification)

-## Functional Requirements:
+### Functional Requirements:
 NO Requirement Description
 FR1 Trained Model integration: The model system works when the model takes data from the sensors then preprocess